Indonesian president launches G20 pandemic fund, seeks more money - ExBulletin

 “I expect more support,” the president said in a video address at an event in Bali where the G20 is holding a summit this week.

-The fund has raised approximately $1.4 billion so far, including contributions from Indonesia, the United States and the European Union, as well as donors and philanthropic organizations such as the Bill Foundation. and Melinda Gates.
+The fund has raised approximately $1.4 billion to date, including contributions from Indonesia, the United States and the European Union, as well as donors and philanthropic organizations such as the Bill and Melinda Gates.

-The World Bank, which will serve as trustee of the fund, and the World Health Organization (WHO), which advises on the facility, estimated in a report that the annual funding gap for pandemic preparedness is 10 .5 billion dollars.
+The World Bank, which will serve as trustee of the fund, and the World Health Organization (WHO), which is providing advice on the facility, estimated in a report that the annual funding gap for pandemic preparedness is of $10.5 billion.

 Indonesian Finance Minister Sri Mulyani Indrawati said the fund is expected to grow in size with contributions from France and Saudi Arabia.
 She did not specify by how much.